Matiari–Lahore transmission line: Planning and negotiations

 Cost and feasibility studies were conducted by SNC-Lavalin in 2013, who recommended the construction of a 660 kV long-distance transmission line as the most economically and technically viable long-term option.
 The NTDC and the SGCC signed a cooperation agreement on 20 April 2015 for the development of the line.
 On 29 December 2016, an investment agreement to build the transmission line was also signed at a signing ceremony at the State Guest House in Beijing, with construction expected to begin in January 2017 and completion of the project expected around August 2018.

 The board of directors of the Private Power and Infrastructure Board (PPIB) issued a formal letter of interest (LOI) to the China Electric Power Equipment and Technology Company (CET) for the development of the line on 16 February 2017.
 The board also cleared the draft implementation agreement (IA) and the transmission services agreement (TSA) for approval via the Economic Coordination Committee (ECC).
 The PPIB confirmed the issuance of a Letter of Intent (Lol) to CET for the transmission line on 27 March 2017.
 The Economic Coordination Committee approved the implementation agreement (IA) and transmission services agreement (TSA) on 25 July 2017, which were executed on May 14, 2018.

 On 31 March 2017, the former CEO of the Pak Matiari-Lahore Transmission Line Company (PMLTC), Wang Bo, filed an application requesting the grant of a Special Purpose Transmission License to the Pak Matiari-Lahore Transmission Company, with the license subsequently being issued on 19 February 2018 to the company by the National Electric Power Regulatory Authority (NEPRA) of Pakistan.
 Meanwhile on 4 August 2017, the PPIB issued a Letter of Support (LoS) to the transmission project.

 As the guidelines under Transmission Line Policy 2015 require financial close to be reached within 9 months of the issuance of the LoS, the deadline for achieving financial close for the project was 4 May 2018, and NEPRA allowed a construction period of 27 months, making the Commercial Operations Date (COD) 4 August 2020.
 On 27 April 2018, the ECC extended the financial close date of the project to 1 December 2018, delaying the new COD to March 2021.
 The PPIB on 11 December 2018 again granted an extension in the LoS for the transmission line as well as a three-month extension to the deadline for achieving financial close with a new financial close deadline of 28 February 2019.
 The financial close was achieved and signed on 27 February 2019, one day before the revised deadline.

+Commissioning

+On 1 September 2021, the Matiari–Lahore transmission line began commercial operations on schedule.
+On the very first day of operation, the project saved Pakistan from a major grid breakdown by protecting the transmission, dispatch and distribution systems from a possible cascading effect due to tripping at Jamshoro.